Study break/leave or interruption of studies

 Study leave/break should be approved by your programme administration.
 It can be approved with or without a place guarantee.
 Place guarantee can be granted if there are special social, medical, or other reasons for it, like taking care of a sick child, military service or employment at a student union.
 If you don't get place guarantee you can return to your studies after the break when there are free places on the programme.

 Please note that different programmes have different specific rules for approval of a study leave/break.
 In general, study leave/break can be approved only for 1 academic year at a time.
-Visit your programme page or contact your study advisor to get more information about taking study leave/break.
+Contact your study advisor to get more information about taking study leave/break.

 Interruption of studies